IonathanG/react-bug-tracker/README.md

 - Live Search in all Tables for the informations
 - Change the Theme of the App Light/Dark options

-## Scenario of Data Flow and User Roles
+## Scenario: Authorizations and User Roles

 <img src="public/images/Role Authorizations_Schema.png" width="500" height="700">